(This article had been updated with our latest line of sweaters)

-In just a few short months, the days will get shorter and the temperatures will get chillier.
+The days are getting shorter and the temperatures are chillier.
 And just as you need an extra layer of protection against colder weather, so might your dog.
-Dogs with thick, dense coats will be just fine during the fall and winter months.
+Dogs with thick, dense coats will most likely be just fine during the fall and winter months.
 However, short-haired pups, small pooches, light-bodied breeds, and those with medical conditions could need some additional warmth to combat the cold.
 Additionally, older canines may need a sweater or coat during icy days.

 If you’re on the prowl for the perfect dog sweater for your furry, you’re in luck!
 We’ve put together a comprehensive guide on choosing the best dog sweater for your pup’s needs.
 Moreover, we’re rounded up our top sweater picks for stylish dogs.